-Hotels? - There is a Hampton Inn 4 miles from the farm at Anson in Zionsville/Whitestown.
-A new Holiday Inn Express is being built at Anson.
+Hotels? - There is a Hampton Inn and new Holiday Inn Express 4 miles from the farm at Anson in Zionsville/Whitestown.
 To the north about 8 miles away, there are two newer hotels in Lebanon right off of I-65; Holiday Inn Express and a Super 8

 How to reserve a date? - We require 1/2 of the event rate with a signed contract to hold a date if the event is booked less than a year out from the event date.
 This amount is not refundable.
 The second half is due 10 weeks prior to the event date.

 How much is the Damage/Excessive cleaning deposit? - $750 Refundable